 - Note: Temporary crop injury can be expected under conditions of high soil moisture and high air temperatures.
-If it is necessary to apply LO-VOL 6 under these conditions, use no more than 1/2 pint per acre. - Sorghum hybrids vary in tolerance to 2,4-D. Some are easily injured.
+If it is necessary to apply BASE CAMP LV 6 under these conditions, do not use more than 1/2 pint per acre. - Sorghum hybrids vary in tolerance to 2,4-D. Some are easily injured.
 Apply only to varieties known to be tolerant to 2,4-D. Consult the seed company or your agricultural experiment station or extension service weed specialist for this information.